docker/docs/docker-for-windows/install-windows-home.md

     - BIOS-level hardware virtualization support must be enabled in the BIOS settings.
 For more information, see [Virtualization](troubleshoot.md#virtualization-must-be-enabled).
+  - Enable WSL 2 feature on Windows.
+For detailed instructions, refer to the[Microsoft documentation](https://docs.microsoft.com/windows/wsl/wsl2-install).
+  - Download and install the [Linux kernel update package](https://docs.microsoft.com/windows/wsl/wsl2-kernel).

+> **Note**
+>
-> **Note:** Docker supports Docker Desktop on Windows based on Microsoft’s support lifecycle for Windows 10 operating system.
+> Docker supports Docker Desktop on Windows based on Microsoft’s support lifecycle for Windows 10 operating system.
 For more information, see the [Windows lifecycle fact sheet](https://support.microsoft.com/en-us/help/13853/windows-lifecycle-fact-sheet).

 ### What's included in the installer